ardentTech/nxp-pcf8523/README.md

 I2C modes include standard (100 kHz), fast (400 kHz) and fast+ (1000 kHz), and the module has a fixed I2C address of `0x68`.

-The driver does not **currently** constrain functionality to specific chip variants.
-So, while the T and K variants don't have a INT2 pin, you can still configure Timer B in software even though it will no-op.

 ### Usage
 ```rust
 use nxp_pcf8523::Pcf8523;